I’m a mother, an immigrant.

 Wealth is not a dirty word for evil rich white people.
 Wealth belongs to all of us.
 Chase after wealth.

-So want fatFIRE?
-You have to learn economic theories, the history of times, cognitive psychology, and mental models you need to act today, and repeat every day.
+So want to fatFIRE?
+You have to learn economic theories, the history of times, emotional psychology, and mechanisms to repeat every day.

 If you are cluelessly living through life and letting your emotions wreak havoc, you can’t be wealthy.